-Exegesis of Isaiah 40-55 with student practice in exegeting the Old Testament.
-Prerequisite: two years of seminary Hebrew study.
+Exegesis of selected portions of Isaiah 40-53 with student practice in the exegetical process.
+Prerequisite: Two years of seminary Hebrew study.

-126 Exegesis of Old Testament Problem Passages Barker An exegetical study of selected problems in the Old Testament.
+Elective, fall semester.
+2 hours. - An exegetical study of selected problem passages in the Old Testament.

-127 Exegesis of Selected Messianic Passages
+Elective.
+2 hours. - 127 Exegesis of Messianic Passages

-A study of the concept of Messianism and an exegesis of selected

-Messianic passages in the Old Testament.
+A study of the concept of Messianism and an exegesis of selected Messianic passages in the Old Testament.